 BAM Bamboo women’s Kennick Side Pocket bamboo leggings: first impressions

 On the rack, these leggings are made for those hikers who want to feel supported on the trail but still enjoy the freedom to move.
 Whether you're wearing them as your best hiking pants or running leggings, the thick, sturdy bamboo cotton makes for a figure-sculpting pant that is also soft against the skin, breathable and stretchy so you get full range of motion.

 The 7/8 length of these pants means no bunching around the ankles inside your hiking boots, while BAM has added two thigh pockets with flaps where you can stash a key, a credit card and your phone.
 The deep waistband and flatlock stitching ensures no chafing.

-Bamboo absorbs five times more carbon than hardwood trees, it takes half the land cotton needs to produce the same amount of fibre and it doesn’t require irrigation or pesticides.
+Bamboo absorbs five times more carbon than hardwood trees, it takes half the land cotton needs to produce the same amount of fiber and it doesn’t require irrigation or pesticides.
 These pants alone avoid 2.1 kg of carbon dioxide emissions and save 685.4litres of water in production, according to the company.

 As a fabric, it is super soft and comfortable against the skin.
 These pants are a little hard to get into, but once they’re on they’re neither restrictive nor do you have to pull them up constantly.
 Though not waterproof, they’re a better alternative to your basic yoga pants for hiking, and come in at a good price too.